Database Engine Service Startup Options

 Using Startup Options During Normal Operations

 You may want to use some startup options every time you start SQL Server.
-These options, such as –g or starting with a trace flag, are most easily done by configuring the startup parameters by using SQL Server Configuration Manager.
+These options, such as starting with a trace flag, are most easily done by configuring the startup parameters by using SQL Server Configuration Manager.
 These tool saves the startup options as registry keys, enabling SQL Server to always start with the startup options.

 Configure the scan for startup procs Server Configuration Option